Social media is constantly evolving. It’s never static. So many changes have happened in 2025, and we expect the same as we go into 2026.

 In an oversaturated social media landscape, users are becoming increasingly selective, engaging with fewer high-quality posts.

-When you pair this with the factors that affect the TikTok algorithm (that's influencing changes in all the others), you'll realise that hashtags alone don't cut it anymore.
+When you pair this with the factors that affect the TikTok algorithm (that's influencing changes in all the others) and the fact that Google now indexes Instagram posts, you'll realise that hashtags alone don't cut it anymore.
+You’ve got to optimise for social search.

 So here's how you can optimise your marketing strategy and introduce social SEO to it:

-Several AI tools have emerged that can help marketers create content for social media.
+Several AI tools have emerged to help marketers create social media content.
 Here's just a quick breakdown of the most famous ones:

 But, if you'd like to opt in for an undisrupted experience, we suggest you try Sendible's AI Assist.
-Save time by quickly generating engaging captions, ideas, and ensuring brand consistency directly from Smart Compose Box, freeing you up to focus on other important tasks.
+Save time by quickly generating engaging captions and ideas, and ensuring brand consistency directly from Smart Compose Box, freeing you up to focus on other important tasks.

 While there are benefits to using AI-generated content, such as faster content creation, increased personalisation, and cost savings, there are also some drawbacks.

-One of the biggest concerns is AI-generated content's lack of creativity and authenticity.
-There is also the potential for errors, biases, and ethical concerns around using AI-generated content.
+One of the biggest concerns is the lack of creativity and authenticity in AI-generated content.
+There is also potential for errors, biases, and ethical concerns in the use of AI-generated content.

 Social media marketers must understand the benefits and drawbacks of AI-generated content and use these tools effectively and ethically.
-By leveraging AI-generated content, marketers can achieve their goals more efficiently while maintaining their content's authenticity and creativity.
+By leveraging AI-generated content, marketers can achieve their goals more efficiently while maintaining the authenticity and creativity of their content.

 And that's not just because Sendible is about to release Threads integration.